modir/using-laminas-framework-book/version2/docs/modules.md

 the single *Application* module.
 And it is normal to put your models, views and controllers in this module, especially in a simple website.

-I> A module can contain models, views, controllers and assets.
-Module classes typically live in a separate I> namespace (the same as module name).
-Module has its own configuration file where you can register routes, I> controllers, controller plugins, services, view helpers and so on.
+> A module can contain models, views, controllers and assets.
+Module classes typically live in a separate
+> namespace (the same as module name).
+Module has its own configuration file where you can register routes,
+> controllers, controller plugins, services, view helpers and so on.

 You may need to create a new module when any of the following is true: